hlngncy/Wordlist-Creator/README.md

 # Wordlist-Creator

 This tool will create every combination of given words.
-Its actually simple to code but i cant find any tools for take all permutation of given words.
+Its actually simple to code but i cant find any tools for take all permutation of given parameters.
-For example if you give 5 word, this program will take permutation of 2 to 5 so you will have all options.
+For example if you give 5 parameter, this program will take permutation of 2 to 5 so you will have all options.
 And ofcourse I dont take any responsibility how you will use it.

 # Usage